RamzeyChibana/Tumer-detection/README.md

 Tumer-detection
 ===
-This repository is dedicated to experimenting with various models and techniques for predicting outcomes from medical images.
-It includes multiple approaches to preprocessing, training, and evaluating models for enhanced prediction accuracy.
+The repository focuses on detecting brain tumors from medical images using a combination of image descriptors and deep learning techniques.
+It incorporates various image preprocessing methods to extract relevant features and applies deep learning models for accurate tumor detection

 ## Install & Dependence